subquery/subql/docs/create/graphql.md

 ### Many-to-Many relationships
 A many-to-many relationship can be achieved by implementing a mapping entity to connect the other two entities.

-Example: Each person is a part of multiple groups (PersonGroup) and groups have multiple different people (PersonGroup)
+Example: Each person is a part of multiple groups (PersonGroup) and groups have multiple different people (PersonGroup).

 ```graphql
 type Person @entity {